One Assembly

 The Withstood

-The Withstood captures the suspended moment after force has been applied but before a break occurs.
+In a private collection, The Withstood captures the suspended moment after force has been applied but before a break occurs.
 A clay form caught in the grip of a mechanical vice, it speaks to the tension between vulnerability and resilience.
 This piece explores endurance not as triumph, but as a quiet act of survival—of holding shape when change feels inevitable.

 Echoes